rocsci/imperavi-rails/README.md

 ## Deal with images

-Uploading images is not part of the imperavi-rails.
-You have to implement this functionality in your application yourself.
+Image uploading at the server side is not a part of the imperavi-rails.
+You have to implement this functionality in your application by yourself.
 It's easy.
 Read the docs below.

 * [How to upload images with imperavi-rails](https://github.com/tanraya/imperavi-rails/wiki/How-to-upload-images-with-imperavi-rails)

-Also you can see Dummy app that has working images uploading: https://github.com/tanraya/imperavi-rails/tree/master/spec/dummy
+Also, look at the Dummy app with images uploading: https://github.com/tanraya/imperavi-rails/tree/master/spec/dummy

 # Contribute